enriquepalaciosb/Basic-Express-Server/README.md

 ## Acknowledgements

-- This project was based on [this tutorial](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/18125183#overview).
+- This project was based on [these materials](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
 - Many thanks to The App Brewery